Chansovisoth/Chansovisoth/README.md

 > "Welcome to my profile!
 I'm a Computer Science major at Paragon International University.
 Here, you'll find my projects, contributions, and some things I'm currently working on."

 ## 🚀 About Me
-- 🎮 I love Minecraft
+- 🎮 I love Minecraft :D
-- 🎨 I enjoy designing
-- 💻 I'm passionate about programming and new technology
+- 💻 I'm passionate about web development and design

 ## 🛠️ Technologies & Tools
 <div align="center">